aleshaleksey/fansys23/17-glossary.md

 ___
 #### Level
 Level can refer to character level, template level or ability level.
-Character level is a representation of its power and experience and is between 1 and 20.
+Character level is a representation of its power and experience, and is between 1 and 20.
 A template level is the power level of a race/template, and is generally 1 in most games, although can be higher (typically 5 or 10) in very high power games.
 An ability level is the number of times an ability can be taken, for those abilities that can be taken multiple times (eg. spellcasting).

 - ["Making Templates"](09-races.md#making-templates)
 - ["Base rules: Character level and Base"](02-base-rules.md#character-level-and-base)

 ___
 #### Mana Dice
+Sometimes known as "MP dice".
 The unit of useable spiritual/supernatural energy that a character possesses.
 A character expends mana dice when using powerful supernatural abilities, or expending extra effort (rolling an extra 1d6) for skills, saves and attacks governed by INT, WIS or CHA.
+For each mana die expended a character loses 2 mana points.

 - ["Quick Start: Stamina and Mana dice and HP"](01-overview.md#stamina-and-mana-dice-and-hp)
 - ["Base rules: MP dice pool"](02-base-rules.md#mp-dice-pool)